byterubpay/byterub-site/_posts/2018-02-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-19.md

 **\<suraeNoether>** this means you have R\^(N-1) independent ring signatures, each with R members. and the question is: if Eve knows Alice has A different outputs on the whole blockchain, whcih has B outputs, and if all outputs are selected for ring signatures at uniform randomly, *how likely is it that we see one of Alice's suspicious one-time keys appear in one of these R\^(N-1) ring signatures?*
 **\<suraeNoether>** how hard is it to *look like a random sequence of transactions?*
 **\<suraeNoether>** anyway rehrar, i've been looking into it for awhile
-**\<suraeNoether>** but for now i think we need to put out a statement that monero user keys interested in privacy should not be shared with a KYC exchange in any way
+**\<suraeNoether>** but for now i think we need to put out a statement that byterub user keys interested in privacy should not be shared with a KYC exchange in any way
 **\<rehrar>** logistics question for me, the website guy: Do we want to put this and any future bulletins under the MRL page on the website?
 **\<rehrar>** Or just the repo is good enough with a link to it?
 **\<scoobybejesus>** When is it time for ByteRubV talk?
 I have a question.
 Sort of a two-parter.